easybuilders/easybuild-tutorial/docs/jsc/README.md

 We expect members of the support team to contribute to software installations since it is common that application software requires specific knowledge to be installed and tested appropriately.
-We provide a special development `stage` with the latest toolchains for the support team where they can prepare their easyconfig files for inclusion in the upgrade.
-Once a software package has been successfully built and tested, it is added to a *Golden* repository to be used for the `stage` upgrade.
+We provide a special development stage with the latest toolchains for the support team where they can prepare their easyconfig files for inclusion in the upgrade.
+Once a software package has been successfully built and tested, it is added to a *Golden* repository to be used for the stage upgrade.

-The default `stage` visible to users is controlled by a symbolic link. `stage` upgrades are prepared in a separate environment to this default.
+The default stage visible to users is controlled by a symbolic link.
+Stage upgrades are prepared in a separate environment to this default.
 Once the upgrade has been implemented, users are given three weeks notice and the symbolic link is updated during a maintenance window.
-Users are provided with the capability of continuing to use a retired `stage` if they wish to do so.
-However, additional software requests are (typically) only accepted for the current default `stage`.
+Users are provided with the capability of continuing to use a retired stage if they wish to do so.
+However, additional software requests are (typically) only accepted for the current default stage.

-While `stage` upgrades may introduce some overhead for existing users (they may need to recompile their code and modules may be named differently in particular cases), there are clear benefits to using the latest compilers and software
+While stage upgrades may introduce some overhead for existing users (they may need to recompile their code and modules may be named differently in particular cases), there are clear benefits to using the latest compilers and software